 Users will be able to explore and analyse data to see if they support hypotheses on accountability and chain of command.
 Organisations will also be able to uncover new insights in the collection, such as: the frequency of references, and patterns within content and connections.
 It can bring to light new relationships between the information in your collection and the people, events and institutions that surround them.

 Approach 2: Organising existing evidence using known data models

-Uwazi Reveal will allow users to apply a known data model of the already-known persons, cases and events, and then linking documents and other media to these nodes.
+This expanded version of Uwazi will allow users to apply a known data model of the already-known persons, cases and events, and then linking documents and other media to these nodes.
 In this way, the collection of documents and other files provide evidence and contextual information to the events already identified by the organisation’s research and investigation.
 Uwazi Reveal will provide additional analysis and visualisation for this kind of approach.

 This methodology and data model allow monitoring groups to organise their information about human rights violations in a structured and comprehensive format in order to analyse patterns of violence.